soxueren/atsd/installation/cloudera.md

 ## Create `axibase` user

-Create `axibase` user on the server where ATSD will be running.
+Create an `axibase` user on the server where ATSD will be running.

 ```
 sudo adduser axibase